TonyDMorris/fresheight/README.md

 ## Dependencies

-github.com/google/uuid

-is used to generate uuids for the events everything else is provided by the standard lib
+github.com/google/uuid (used to generate uuids for the events everything else is provided by the standard lib)

 ----